alan-turing-institute/PosteriorBootstrap/README.md

 This package implements a non-parametric statistical model using a parallelised Monte Carlo sampling scheme.
-The method implemented in this package allows non-parameteric inference to be regularized for small sample sizes, while also being more accurate than approximations such as variational Bayes.
+The method implemented in this package allows non-parametric inference to be regularized for small sample sizes, while also being more accurate than approximations such as variational Bayes.

 The concentration parameter is an effective sample size parameter, determining